openhie/facility-recon/packaging/ansible/README.md

 ## Troubleshooting

-Check that all processes are running and see the latest logs for hearth and the backend
+Check that all processes are running and see the latest logs for hearth and the backend:
 ```
 ansible-playbook -i /usr/local/etc/ansible/hosts troubleshoot.yaml
 ```